What are Bank-Specific Ratios?

 Leverage Ratio: Tier 1 Capital / Total Assets (Exposure)

 The CET1 ratio is similar to the leverage ratio.
 It measures the ability of a bank to cover its exposures.
 However, the CET1 ratio is a more stringent measurement, as it only considers the common equity tier 1 capital, which is less than the total tier 1 capital.
 Also, for the ratio’s calculation, the risk level of the exposure (asset) is considered as well.
 A higher risk asset is given a higher weighting of risk, which lowers the CET1 ratio.

 The formula for the CET1 ratio is:

 CET1 Ratio = Common Equity Tier 1 Capital / Risk-Weighted Assets

 1. Provision for Credit Losses (PCL) Ratio

-The provision for credit losses (PCL) is an amount a bank sets aside to cover loans they believe will not be collectible.
-By having an amount set aside, the bank is more protected from insolvency.
+The provision for credit losses (PCL) is an amount that a bank sets aside to cover loans they believe will not be collectible.
+By having such an amount set aside, the bank is more protected from insolvency.
 The PCL ratio measures the provision for credit losses as a percentage of net loans and acceptances.
-It allows investors or regulators to assess the riskiness of loans written by the bank in comparison to peers.
-Risky loans lead to a higher PCL and thus, a higher PCL ratio.
+Looking at it enables investors or regulators to assess the riskiness of loans written by the bank in comparison to their peers.
+Risky loans lead to a higher PCL and, thus, a higher PCL ratio.

-The formula for provision for credit losses ratio is:
+The formula for the provision for credit losses ratio is: